sariabuqoura/CISSP/README.md

   * Nonrepudiation: Digital Certificates, Session identifiers, transaction logs
   * AAA Service abbreviation refer to Authentication, Authorization, Accounting but it actually means the five elements:
     * Identification: claming the be an identity.
-    * Authentication: prove the identity (Identification and Authentication are single two steps process )
+    * Authentication: prove the identity (Identification and Authentication are single two steps process ) [passwords are the least secure].
     * Authorization: permission
     * Auditing: recording logs
     * Accounting: review logs to check for compliance and violations
+* Protection Mechanisms
+  * Defense in Depth:
+    * a single failed control should not result in exposure of the system or data
+    * Serial configuration (oppsite that applicaiton new ideas)
+      * If parallel a threat could pass through a single checkpoint that did not address its particular malcious activity
+      * serial is very narrow but very deep, parallel is very wide but very shallow